puzzz21/loadBalancer/readme.md

 <code><center> <b>composer require puzzz21/loadbalancer</code></b> <center>

-If error is created regarding minimum stability version then add the following code in your root composer.json file.
+If there is an error regarding minimum stability version then add the following code in your root composer.json file.

 <code><center>"minimum-stability":"dev"</code></center>

-After the installation, you would be able to see puzzz21 folder inside vendor folder.
+After the installation, you would be able to see puzzz21 folder inside vendor directory.
 Then copy the file /vendor/puzzz21/loadbalancer/packages/nitv/loadBalancer/src/region_servers.sql in your database.
 You can also create the table with similar name and columns.
 With the completion of table creation, you need to create a model App\RegionServer for the table region_servers.

 Now you would be able to implement this package in your project.
 Here is the example:
 <?php